Sequences of Bivariate Bicycle Codes from Covering Graphs: Introduction

 Despite the limitations of the surface code, methods for performing logic on it and surface code architectures for performing universal quantum computation are well developed \cite{Horsman2012surgery,Litinski2019gameofSC,Bartolucci2023Fusion}.
 While the same cannot be said of qLDPC codes, there has been considerable recent progress in this area.
 For example, there are recent developments in generalised lattice surgery addressing the problem of joint measurements of logical operators within and between arbitrary qLDPC codes \cite{Cowtan2024surgeryUniversal,Cowtan2024ssip,Cross2024qldpcsurgery} with space overheads reduced from $O(d^2)$ \cite{Cohen2022def} to $O(d\text{log}^2(d))$ \cite{Williamson2024gaugingLogicals,Swaroop2025adapters,Ide2025homMeasure}.
 Progress has also been made on addressing the problem of parallel measurements \cite{Li2025timeEfficient,Cowtan2025parallellmeasure}.
 Alongside lattice surgery, there have been advances in using automorphisms to perform logic \cite{Sayginel2025auts,Malcolm2025computingEfficiently,Berthusen2025autGadgets}.
 There are now proposals for architectures that either combine a qLDPC memory with surface code computation blocks \cite{Xu204reconfigAtom,Stein2024hetArch} or use qLDPC codes directly for computation \cite{He2025extractorsArch,Yoder2025TdG}.
 Recent advances in transversal non-clifford gates on qLDPC codes \cite{He2025asymptoticallyNonCliff,Golowich2025TransversalNonCliff,Xu2025Fast,Jacob2025trivariate,Menon2025magicTricycles} also offer the potential for a purely qLDPC based architecture that can perform universal quantum computation.

 Bivariate bicycle (BB) codes were first proposed by Bravyi et. al. \cite{Bravyi2024BB} and are particularly interesting because there exist relatively small BB code instances with high rate and reasonably high distances, e.g. the so-called gross code with parameters $[[144,12,12]]$.
 The BB codes have weight 6 checks, with each qubit requiring 4 local and 2 non-local connections.
 Since their inception, there has been a considerable body of work studying the bivariate bicycle codes \cite{Eberhardt2025foldBB,Shaw2025Morphing,Wang2025coprimeBB,Wang2024RateBB,Voss2025Multivar,Eberhardt2024Pruning}, including a recent proposal for a BB code based architecture \cite{Yoder2025TdG}.
-Despite the interest in BB codes however, there has been relatively little progress made in establishing a family of BB codes.
-Recent work from Liang et. al. was able to generate a subset of the BB codes by considering an algebraic generalisation of the toric code \cite{Liang2025gtc}.
-Interestingly, although this construction is a subset of the BB codes, it contains many, if not all, of the known interesting examples of BB codes.
+Despite the interest in BB codes however, there has been relatively little progress made in establishing a \textit{general} family of BB codes.
+Recent work from Liang et. al. was able to generate a subset of the BB codes by considering an algebraic generalisation of the toric code \cite{Liang2025gtc} and further work by Chen et. al. was able to establish a topological classification of all such BB codes \cite{ChenAnyonToricLayout}.
+Although these constructions form a particular subset of BB codes, they contain many, if not all, of the known interesting examples of BB codes.

 In this work, we explore connections between instances of BB codes via the language of covering graphs, specifically those generated by graph lifts (derived graphs).
 We find that given a BB code $Q$ with Tanner graph $T(Q)$, it is possible to generate an infinite sequence of new BB codes $\tilde{Q}$ corresponding to covering graphs of $T(Q)$.
 We refer to these codes as $h$\textit{-cover codes} when their Tanner graph $T(\tilde{Q})$ is a $h$-fold covering graph of $T(Q)$.